quixio/quix-docs/docs/get-started/what-is-quix.md

 ### Kafka integrations

-Quix requires Kafka to provide streaming infrastructure for your solutions.
+Quix requires a Kafka broker (or a broker compatible with the Apache Kafka broker) to provide streaming infrastructure for your solutions.

-When you create a new Quix environment, there are three hosting options:
+When you create a new Quix environment, there are three Kafka [broker hosting options](../create/create-environment.md#broker-settings):

-1. Quix Broker - Quix hosts Kafka for you.
+1. Quix Broker - Quix hosts Apache Kafka for you.
 This is the simplest option as Quix provides hosting and configuration.
-2. Managed Kafka - use Quix integrations with common Kafka hosting providers such as Confluent Cloud, Redpanda, and Aiven.
+2. Managed Kafka - use Quix integrations with common Kafka broker hosting providers such as Confluent Cloud, Redpanda, Aiven, and Upstash.
-3. Self-Hosted Kafka - use your own Kafka installation, as long as the cluster is available on the Internet.
+3. Self-Hosted Kafka - use your own Apache Kafka broker installation, as long as the cluster is available on the Internet.

-This enables you to select a Kafka hosting option according to requirements.
+This enables you to select a Kafka broker hosting option according to requirements.
 For example, your production environment may be hosted on your own Kafka infrastructure, while your develop environment is hosted by Quix.

 !!! tip